-Are you considering selling real estate in Iran and transferring the proceeds to the United States?
-When it comes to selling real estate in Iran and transferring the proceeds to the United States, navigating the complex web of U.S. economic sanctions enforced by the Office of Foreign Assets Control (OFAC) is essential.
+Introduction: Are you considering selling real estate in other countries and transferring the proceeds to the United States?
+When it comes to selling real estate and transferring the proceeds to the United States, navigating the complex web of U.S. economic sanctions enforced by the Office of Foreign Assets Control (OFAC) is essential.
 In this blog post, we will explore the key U.S. Economic Sanctions Considerations you need to be aware of when navigating these complex issues.

 What is OFAC?